osedoe/Web-Development-Notes/ES6/ES6.md

 };
 ```

 The cool thing about this functions is how easy we can make one-liners, and promote a more functional-programming approach.
-We can omit the curly braces, and the _return_ keyword in certain cases.
+We can omit the curly brackets, and the _return_ keyword in certain cases.

 ```javascript
 const foo = () => {